 We all want a shiny, clean plant.
 But did you know that using leaf shine products can actually be the reason why your jade plant is dropping leaves.
 This is due to the chemicals used in the products.

 If your crassula plant is dusty then a good ol’ fashioned clean with a damp cloth will do the trick.
-Leaf shine products will cause the leaves of your jade plant to turn yellow and eventually result in the dropping of the leaves.
+Leaf shine products will cause the leaves of your jade plant to turn yellow.

 Why is my jade plant dropping leaves and branches?